 We offer several free green organics drop-off days throughout the year to help residents prepare for the fire season.
-All collected material is recycled into high-quality mulch, soil, and compost.
+All collected material is recycled into high-quality mulch.

 Drop-off locations are open from 9 am to 4 pm on scheduled days.
 Proof of residency is needed.